lifenoodles/markdown-cv/index.md

 ## Summary
-Principal Software Engineer at Amazon with a focus on large-scale distributed systems, network infrastructure, and platform resilience.
-I design and deliver highly available, fault tolerant services that support critical AWS and EC2 operations, including systems for network modeling, incident management, and intelligent workload placement.
+Principal Software Engineer at Amazon with a focus on large-scale distributed systems.
+I design and build highly available, fault tolerant services that support critical AWS and EC2 operations, including systems for network modeling, incident management, and intelligent workload placement.

 I specialize in system design, performance engineering, and pragmatic application of statistical and machine learning techniques to domain problems.
 Proficient in Clojure, Java, Python, and C/C++, with experience in API design, observability, SRE, IaC and AWS native architecture.
 I lead architecture definition, contribute to long term org wide technical strategy, and drive high impact cross functional initiatives.